MLaw Bridge Fellowship

 At Michigan Law, ensuring that our students are employed in full-time, permanent legal positions is a serious priority.
 And, while more than 90 percent of our students are typically employed at graduation, some find they need to bridge the gap between graduation and full-time, permanent legal employment.
 The MLaw Bridge Fellowship (MBF) offers experience and peace of mind in transition and provides 3Ls who are actively seeking, but have not yet obtained full-time employment, with substantive work in their desired job sector and location.
 The fellowship is particularly valuable, for example, for students whose intended future employer hires only as positions become available, such as in the public interest law sector, or requires bar passage prior to the start date.
 Fellowships are awarded for up to 12 months and require full-time work at a government agency (federal, state, or local) or nonprofit organization.

 Current students, please visit this page for more information on the requirements and how to apply for the MBF.

 In many instances, the MBF opportunities our graduates pursue lead directly to permanent employment.
-For the Class of 2014, we have had ten Fellows receive permanent jobs from their MBF placements.
+For the Class of 2014, we have had eleven Fellows receive permanent jobs from their MBF placements.
 Fellowship recipients have worked for numerous organizations.

 As one graduate wrote, when reporting that he had secured a post-fellowship position at a state Attorney General's Office over stiff competition: